Council Meeting Procedures

 The issues addressed in these public hearings may be contentious, may involve due process rights of private parties, and can generate litigation, so it is important for the city to follow proper hearing procedures.

-Anyone wishing to provide written or verbal public comment must pre-register before noon on the day of the meeting using our Remote Public Comment form.
+Anyone wishing to provide remote verbal or written public comment must pre-register before noon on the day of the meeting using our Remote Public Comment form.

 When applicable, the public hearing format is explicitly set forth on the agenda.

-Speakers must give their name and address so that comments and speaker identification become part of the official record of the meeting.
+Speakers must give their true name, address, and name of organization that has authorized their testimony, if applicable, so that comments and speaker identification become part of the official record of the meeting.

 The Mayor may indicate the amount of time available for each hearing.
-So that all persons shall have an opportunity to speak, the Mayor may limit the amount of time permitted each speaker until all persons have had an opportunity to speak.
+So that all citizens shall have an opportunity to speak, the Mayor may limit the amount of time permitted to each speaker until all persons have had an opportunity to speak.

 Further testimony from those who have spoken will be taken in the remaining time.
 The public hearing may be continued at another date to take additional testimony when the existing available time is not sufficient.